slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Anxiety and depression are symptoms, not diseases.
 If you feel powerless/being dominated you will be chronically stressed.

+> *'Anxiety creates hypersensitivity.'*
+> *'Anxiety is the dizziness of freedom.' -- Søren Kierkegaard*
+> *'Exercise diminishes need of control. people burn extra calories through anxiety.'*

 > *'Stress is caused by giving a fuck.
 If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.
 Worry is a misuse of the imagination.'*

+> *'Boredom is a soul sucker.
+The unfed mind devours itself.'*
+> *'Stressed out by being under estimulated, people will create stresses trying to estimulate themselves.'*

 > *'Nothing is gained by worrying about «not knowing»'*